adlnet/xAPI-Spec/xAPI.md

 >the License."

 >This document was authored by members of the Experience API Working Group (see
->list on pp. 7-8) in support of the Office of the Deputy Assistant Secretary of
+>list in [CONTRIBUTING.md](CONTRIBUTING.md#contributors)) in support of the Office of the Deputy Assistant Secretary of
 >Defense (Readiness) Advanced Distributed Learning (ADL) Initiative.
 Please
 >send all feedback and inquiries to helpdesk@adlnet.gov